Why Should I Refinance My Auto Loan?

 Should I Refinance My Auto Loan?

-Well, that depends.
-What’s your credit like?
+When it comes to auto loan refinancing, there are a few things you need to think about before you decide if this is the option for you.
+The first thing you should ask is what is your credit score like?
 Has it improved since you took out your initial auto loan?
-Let’s say that you took out your loan last year, and for a full 12 months you have paid on time, including interest—if you have done this, your credit will have increased since your previous approval, and you will most likely be in a position for a better interest rate and timetable.
-Plus, as time has passed, other influencers will have also potentially lowered interest rates on auto loans, giving you more lenders to choose from.
+Let’s say that you took out your loan last year, and for 12 months you have paid on time, including interest.
+If this is you, your credit will have increased since your previous approval, and you will be in a position for a better interest rate and timetable.

+Plus, as time has passed, other influencers will also have potentially lowered interest rates on auto loans, giving you more lenders to choose from.
 The questions you really want to ask yourself include: Is your credit average or above?
 Are you having difficulty keeping up with your monthly bills?
 Was your initial offer not the best?
 Has your financial situation improved?
 If your answer to most of these is yes, then it wouldn’t be a poor idea to consider refinancing your auto loan.

-Benefits of Refinancing Your Auto Loan
+Benefits Of Refinancing Auto Loans

 Lower Interest Rate On Your Auto Loan

 Now let’s say you refinance that loan for 3% interest, and because you’re more financially stable than before, you will be paying off your loan over 36 months instead.
-The total interest you will be paying on that loan equals $938—you can see, by speeding up the timetable and reducing the rate, you’re saving around $2,000 that can go towards your long-term savings.
+The total interest you will be paying on that loan equals $938.
+So, by speeding up the timetable and reducing the rate, you’re saving $2,000 that can go towards your savings.
+There are a lot of tools on the internet that can assist you in understanding how big of an impact refinancing can have on your money situation, such as a refinance calculator.

-Longer Timetable on Your Auto Loan
+Longer Timetable On Your Auto Loan

 In the event that you need a longer time to pay back your loan because your monthly payments are too high, refinancing your auto loan might be the solution to your problem.
 Unfortunately, you don’t get the benefit described in the above section of saving more money over the long-term, but so long as you are able to acquire a lower interest rate than the one you currently have, you can still make a better deal out of refinancing.

-The biggest downside to extending your timetable is the potential of owing more on your loan and interest than what the car is worth over time.
+The biggest downside to extending your timetable on your auto loan is the potential of owing more on your loan and interest than what the car is worth over time.
 As soon as you drive off the lot with your new car, depreciation sets in and your car is no longer worth its initial value.
 Depreciation is unavoidable, but making sure you don’t overpay an exurbanite amount because of a long loan term is essential in avoiding financial ditches.

-Why Hold Off on Refinancing?
+Why Hold Off On Refinancing?

 You should take a seat in front of your computer, calculate your credit score, take a look at your savings and income, and do the math to see if first and foremost you can apply to refinance your auto loan.
-After reviewing your loan agreement, if the fees do not outweigh the benefits of refinancing, then first and foremost attempt to refinance for a shorter term at a lower interest—that’s where you’ll save the most money.
+After reviewing your loan agreement, if the fees do not outweigh the benefits of refinancing, then first and foremost attempt to refinance for a shorter term at a lower interest — that’s where you’ll save the most money.

+Finding an alternate installment loan that provides a better payment plan is important, so make sure you do your research and find a credible lender.
 While that is the optimal situation, you can, of course, utilize the refinancing to better manage your monthly expenditure.
 While you certainly won’t save as much money in the long-term, it will at the very least make your life easier in the interim.

 Note: The content provided in this article is only for informational purposes, and you should contact your financial advisor about your specific financial situation.